kemperlab/cartan-quantum-synthesizer/package/README.md

 To recompile the documentation, run
-`pdoc -d google -o .\docs .\package` from the main folder (requires pdoc)
+`pdoc -d google -o .\docs .\package` from the root folder (requires pdoc)

 # General Notes:
 PauliStrings are formatted as one of the following: